typings/registry/README.md

 ## Structure

 The registry uses subdirectories to denote "sources".
-These sources are essentially mappings to package managers, and contain either ambient or external typings (depending on the "source").
+These sources are essentially mappings to package managers, and contain either ambient or external module typings (depending on the "source").

 ```
 /<source>/<name>.json